ociu/sphinx-traceability-extension/README.rst

 By default items are sorted based on their name.
 With the *sort* argument it is possible to sort on one or more attribute values.
 When providing multiple attributes on which to sort, the attribute keys are space separated.
 The sorting is a natural sort.
 With the *reverse* argument, the sorting is reversed.

+Optionally, the *class* attribute can be specified, to customize table output, especially useful when rendering to LaTeX.
+Normally the *longtable* class is used when the number of rows is greater than 30 which allows long tables to span multiple pages.
+By setting *class* to *longtable* manually you can force the use of this environment.

 .. _traceability_usage_item_matrix: